ngageoint/hootenanny/VAGRANT.md

 In some cases, you may have to install a newer version of Vagrant or VirtualBox than what is available in the public repositories for your host operating system in order to launch the virtual machine.

+You will also need some Vagrant plugins:

+    vagrant plugin install vagrant-bindfs

 You may also need to enable hardware virtualization extensions in your BIOS.

 # Setting Up Hootenanny